sercankulcu/sercankulcu.github.io/_fun/hamurabi.md

    - self-improvement
 ---

-Long before computers existed, Hammurabi ruled Babylon.
+Long before there were computers, Hammurabi ruled Babylon.

 He lived almost four thousand years ago and became one of the best-known kings of ancient Mesopotamia.
-His name is especially associated with the **Code of Hammurabi**, a collection of laws inscribed on a stone monument.
-The laws dealt with subjects such as trade, property, debt, family life, wages, agriculture, and punishment.

-What makes Hammurabi interesting is not simply that he was a powerful king.
-His name became connected with the idea of governing a society through rules, responsibilities, rewards, and consequences.
+His name is closely associated with the Code of Hammurabi, a collection of laws dealing with trade, property, debt, family life, wages, agriculture, and punishment.
+He is remembered not only as a ruler, but as someone whose name became connected with the difficult business of organizing a society through rules and consequences.

-Thousands of years later, that same name appeared in a very different place:

-a computer terminal.
+Thousands of years later, that name appeared in a much less impressive setting: on a computer terminal.

-The game is usually written **Hamurabi**, with one fewer m than the historical king.
+The game is usually written *Hamurabi*, with one fewer “m” than the king.

-It is strange to look at Hamurabi today and call it a computer game.

-There are no graphics.
-No music.
-No animation.
-There is not even a map.

-The computer simply gives you a few numbers and asks what you want to do.
+Look at it today and it barely resembles what we now call a computer game.
+There are no graphics, no music, no animation, and no map.
+The machine prints a few numbers and asks what you want to do.

-Yet behind those numbers is an idea that would later appear in countless strategy and simulation games: **you are responsible for a small world, and every decision has consequences.**
+Yet behind those numbers is an idea that later strategy and simulation games would spend enormous amounts of computing power decorating: **you are responsible for a small world, and every decision changes what happens next.**

-Hamurabi is one of the earliest resource-management computer games.
-Its roots go back to *The Sumerian Game*, an educational simulation created in the 1960s.
-Doug Dyment later developed a smaller version called *King of Sumeria*.
-David H. Ahl eventually published a BASIC version, and the game became widely known as *Hamurabi*.
+Hamurabi belongs to the earliest generation of resource-management games.
+Its roots reach back to *The Sumerian Game*, an educational simulation from the 1960s.
+Doug Dyment later created a smaller version called *King of Sumeria*, and David H. Ahl published a BASIC version that became widely known as *Hamurabi*.

-The historical connection is easy to understand.

-Hammurabi had to govern a kingdom.

-Hamurabi asks the player to do something similar, although in a greatly simplified form.
+The historical reference makes sense.
+Hammurabi governed a kingdom.
+Hamurabi asks the player to imitate that task in a very small mathematical model.

-You have people.

-You have land.

-You have grain.
+You have people, land, and grain.
+You have ten years.

-And you have ten years to prove that you can manage them.

-At the beginning of each year, the game reports what happened during the previous one.
-How many people lived in the city?
+At the beginning of each year, the game reports the consequences of the previous one.
+How many people are alive?
 How much grain was harvested?
-Did rats eat part of the stored grain?
-Did the population increase?
-Did a plague arrive?
+Did rats eat part of the supply?
+Did the population grow?
+Was there a plague?

-Then the decisions begin.

-How much land should you buy?

-Should you sell some land?

-How much grain should be given to the population?

-How many acres should be planted?
+Then you decide how much land to buy or sell, how much grain to feed the population, and how many acres to plant.

-The questions look simple because they are expressed as numbers.
+The questions are simple enough to fit on a terminal screen.
+The trade-offs are not.

-They are not simple.

-If too little grain is given to the people, they starve.

-If too much grain is used for food, there may not be enough left for planting.

-If too much land is purchased, the grain reserves may become dangerously small.

-And even if everything is planned carefully, the next harvest may be disappointing.
+Feed the population too little and people starve.
+Feed them too generously and there may not be enough grain left to plant.
+Buy too much land and the reserves become fragile.
+Plan everything carefully and a poor harvest may still undo you.

+The game is therefore not really about finding the correct move.
+It is about making a reasonable decision without knowing exactly what the next year will bring.

-That is what makes Hamurabi interesting.
+That uncertainty is what gives the small model its life.

-The player is not trying to find one correct move.
-The player is trying to make reasonable decisions with incomplete information.

-In that sense, the game is closer to governing than it first appears.

 A ruler cannot control the weather.
 A ruler cannot guarantee a good harvest.

-A ruler cannot always predict disease or population changes.

-What can be controlled is the use of available resources.
+Disease and population changes do not wait for the budget to become convenient.
+What can be controlled is how much risk the system is carrying when something goes wrong.

-A good harvest can make a risky decision look brilliant.
-A bad harvest can expose a kingdom that has no reserves.

-The game therefore teaches something that is easy to forget when looking at modern strategy games: **resources are choices**.

-A bushel of grain is not simply grain.

-It can feed someone.

-It can help produce the next harvest.

-It can be saved for the future.

-It can indirectly be exchanged for land.
+A bushel of grain makes this visible.
+It can feed someone today, help produce the next harvest, remain in storage, or indirectly be exchanged for land.
+Once used for one purpose, it is unavailable for the others.

-Using it for one purpose means losing the opportunity to use it for another.
+In that sense, a resource is really a postponed decision.

-This is where the ancient king and the computer game meet in an interesting way.

-Hammurabi is remembered partly because governing required rules about land, agriculture, trade, debt, and responsibility.

-Hamurabi reduces a kingdom to only a few variables, but the central problem remains recognizable:

-How should limited resources be distributed?
+This is where the ancient king and the computer game meet more interestingly than the title first suggests.
+Hammurabi’s world involved land, agriculture, debt, trade, labor, and responsibility.
+Hamurabi reduces all of that to a few variables, but the central question remains recognizable: how should limited resources be distributed under uncertainty?

-Modern games hide these relationships behind beautiful interfaces, progress bars, maps, buildings, animations, and hundreds of different resources.
-Hamurabi presents almost the same problem using only text and arithmetic.
+Modern games often hide the same problem behind beautiful interfaces, maps, progress bars, buildings, animations, and dozens of resource types.
+Hamurabi leaves the arithmetic exposed.

-There is another interesting lesson in the game: growth is not always good.

-Buying more land sounds like progress.
+It also makes growth look less innocent than it first appears.
+More land sounds like progress.
 A larger population sounds like success.
 A bigger harvest sounds like security.

-But every form of growth creates another requirement.
+But each form of growth creates another obligation.

-More land needs more people to cultivate it.

-More people need more grain.
+More land needs people to cultivate it.
+More people need grain.
 More planting requires larger reserves.

-Expansion without the ability to support it can make the kingdom weaker rather than stronger.
+Expansion can make the kingdom stronger, but expansion without the ability to support it can make the kingdom brittle.

-Ancient rulers understood this problem long before computers existed.

-A kingdom could conquer new land, but that land still had to be administered, defended, cultivated, and supplied.

-Growth creates power.

-It also creates responsibility.

-This idea appears everywhere in computing and engineering as well.

-A larger system needs more resources.
+The same pattern appears outside games.
+Larger software systems need more infrastructure.
 More users require more capacity.

-More features create more complexity.

-More machines create more things that can fail.

-Growth changes the problem.
+More features introduce more interactions and more ways for things to fail.
+Growth changes the problem rather than simply making the old problem bigger.

-Hamurabi also demonstrates how little a computer game actually needs in order to create tension.

-A modern game may require gigabytes of graphics and audio.
-Hamurabi needs only a small program, a few variables, some random numbers, and a player who cares about the result.
+What I like most about Hamurabi is how little it needs to create tension.
+A modern game can occupy gigabytes.
+Hamurabi needs a short program, some variables, a few random events, and a player who has started caring about the numbers.

-After entering a number, you wait for the computer to tell you what happened.

 A good harvest feels like relief.
 A plague feels unfair.

-Starvation makes the previous year's decisions suddenly look very different.

-Nothing is animated, but a story still appears in the player's mind.

-Perhaps this is the most impressive part of the game.

-The computer does not show you a kingdom.

-It gives you enough information to imagine one.
+A starvation report turns last year’s confident decision into a mistake.

+Nothing is shown, yet the player imagines a kingdom.

-Behind a line saying that people starved is an entire failed policy.
-Behind a successful harvest is another year of survival.
-Behind the final statistics is a ten-year history created mostly from arithmetic.
+That may be the most elegant part of the design.
+The program does not need to draw the city.
+A line saying that people starved is enough to suggest a failed policy.
+A successful harvest becomes another year survived.
+Ten turns of arithmetic quietly turn into a history.

-Hamurabi belongs to a period when computers had extremely limited memory and processing power.
-Those limitations forced programmers to focus on systems rather than presentation.

-There was no space for thousands of textures or complicated visual effects.

-The rules had to be interesting.

-The numbers had to interact.

-The player had to make decisions.
+The programmers who created these early games worked under severe limits.
+There was no room for elaborate presentation, so the rules had to carry the experience.
+The numbers had to interact in interesting ways.
+The player had to have something worth deciding.

-More than half a century later, that design still works.
+More than half a century later, that still works.

-Hamurabi is primitive when judged by graphics.

-It is surprisingly modern when judged by ideas.

-Resource management, risk, random events, economic trade-offs, population management, long-term planning, and the consequences of short-term decisions are all there.

-Many later strategy and city-building games would make these systems enormously more complicated.

-But the basic question remains almost unchanged:

-**You have limited resources and an uncertain future.
-What will you do this year?**

-Perhaps that is why the name Hammurabi fits the game so well.

-The historical king is remembered thousands of years later for ruling, organizing, legislating, and managing a complex society.

-The computer game gives us only grain, land, people, and a blinking cursor.

-But for a few minutes, it asks us to become a ruler too.

-And it reminds us of something that applies equally well to ancient kingdoms, computer systems, and ordinary life:

-Good decisions are not about predicting the future perfectly.

-They are about using today's resources without destroying tomorrow's possibilities.
+Hamurabi is primitive if you judge it by what it can display.
+If you judge it by the questions it asks, it feels surprisingly modern.

+You have limited resources.
+The future is uncertain.
+This year’s sensible decision may become next year’s problem.

+The cursor waits.

+What do you do?